-As the rut transitions into the post rut, and the procession from the post rut into the late season blurs, hunters are often left with only one hunting strategy.
-When the temperature plummets head to the food…It is in this transition period and for the next two months that most hunters either count their blessings for putting the time in on food plots, or feel the horrible regret once their bucks exit their property for the neighbor’s buffet.
-If it’s the latter, than your worst fears of your hit-list buck draped over a tailgate in a text from your neighbor will become very real.
+As the rut transitions into the post rut and the procession from the post rut into the late season blurs, hunters are often left with only one hunting strategy.
+When the temperature plummets head to the food…It is in this transition period and for the next two months that most hunters either count their blessings for putting the time in on food plots or feel horrible regret once their bucks exit their property for the neighbor’s buffet.
+If it’s the latter, then your worst fears of your hit-list buck draped over a tailgate in a text from your neighbor will become very real.
 Late season and winter hunting strategies outright depend upon food…tons and tons of food.
-Fortunately I have some advice for both sets of hunters, the prepared and unprepared, and some tips for your future winter food plots!
+Fortunately, I have some advice for both sets of hunters, the prepared and unprepared, and some tips for your future winter food plots!

 5 Of the Best Winter Food Plots